Pitometsu/ppx_implicits/doc/prop.md

 show ?imp:Show3.(pack ~_x:(list ~_x:int)) [1; 2]
 ```

-### Recipe search space configuration
+### Instance search space configuration

 (This part is just roughly implemented in the current implementation.)

-We have seen the simplest recipe search policy of `ppx_implicits`:
+We have seen the simplest instance search policy of `ppx_implicits`:
 `[%imp PATH]`, the values defined inside a specific module path `PATH`.
-It can support other recipe search policies easily,
+It can support other instance search policies easily,
 since the implicit resolution algorithm itself is almost orthogonal
-to the definitions of recipe search spaces.
+to the definitions of instance search spaces.

 For example, it is not difficult to  use `open` directive
-to accumulate recipe space like Haskell's `import`
+to accumulate instance space like Haskell's `import`
 and Modular Implicits' `open implicit` declarations.
 For example, `[%imp "<opened>.Show"]` is to instruct the PPX to gather
-recipes from the sum-modules named `Show` under modules opened
+instances from the sum-modules named `Show` under modules opened
 by the `open` directive.

 Another policy, which is not orthodox but probably very useful
 in the current OCaml library structure, is a control based on
 the module names occurring in implicit value types.
 For example, if an implicit expression `[%imp "<related>.sexp_of*"]`
-has a type `PATH.t -> Sexplib.Sexp.t`, then recipes are the values
+has a type `PATH.t -> Sexplib.Sexp.t`, then instances are the values
 whose paths match with  `PATH.sexp_of*` and `Sexplib.Sexp.sexp_of*`.
 Many library functions for data types which take sub-functions for
 their parameter types can be easily integrated by this algorithm.